Bloedel Conservatory

-The Bloedel Floral Conservatory is a conservatory and aviary located at the top of Queen Elizabeth Park, Vancouver, British Columbia, Canada.
+The Bloedel Conservatory is a domed conservatory and aviary located at the top of Queen Elizabeth Park in Vancouver, British Columbia, Canada.
+Opened in 1969, it was funded through a major donation from the Bloedel Foundation alongside contributions from Vancouver City Council and the Vancouver Park Board.
+The triodetic dome houses around 500 species of plants and more than 200 birds.
+The conservatory faced closure in 2010 due to budget constraints but was preserved through community advocacy and its merger with the VanDusen Botanical Gardens.

 History

-In 1966, communities and organizations across Canada were encouraged to engage in centennial projects to celebrate the country's 100th anniversary.
+Leading up to the national centennial in 1967, communities and organizations across Canada were encouraged to engage in centennial projects to celebrate the country's 100th anniversary.
 The projects ranged from special one-time events to local improvement projects.
-In Vancouver, Stuart Lefeaux, superintendent of the Vancouver Park Board and his deputy Bill Livingstone wanted to create an exciting icon that would enhance the image of the city.
-Their vision was to build a conservatory for exotic plants that would be both educational and a good place for families to go.
+In Vancouver, Stuart Lefeaux, superintendent of the Vancouver Park Board, and his deputy Bill Livingstone proposed an exotic plant conservatory that would be open to the public.

 Building a conservatory on top of Queen Elizabeth Park's Little Mountain was a complicated project.
 The city had already leased the top of the mountain to the Greater Vancouver Water Board and they had built a 5 1/2-acre open water reservoir for the city's potable water supply.
 A concrete lid was constructed in 1965 to cover the reservoir, but approval was needed to build the conservatory's surrounding plaza on top of the cover.
 The project was not to detract from the natural beauty of the site, nor to jeopardize the quality of the potable water supply in the reservoir.
 Climates had to be simulated for temperate, tropical and arid areas in the botanical displays inside the conservatory, and the project was not to exceed the budget.
 Giving the immense concrete plaza over the reservoir an attractive garden atmosphere meant working within rigid and expensive water board restrictions.
 These challenges were overcome, and the conservatory was constructed next to this reservoir, which remains a major source of water for the city today.

 Philanthropy from extraction companies was at an all-time high during the 1960s, so Lefeux and Livingstone looked for a way to get the project funded.
 They approached Prentice Bloedel of the Macmillan Bloedel Lumber Company.
 The Bloedel Foundation put forward $1.25 million in conjunction with contributions by the City of Vancouver and the Vancouver Board of Parks and Recreation to build the Bloedel Conservatory, the Dancing Fountains and the surrounding plaza.
 This gift was the largest the city of Vancouver had received to that date.